landtechnologies/marketing-test/README.md

 1. Calculate and render a conversion rate percentage next to each article.
 Use the following thresholds to make it easy to see at a glance which articles are performing well.

-   - Anything less than 8 show as red.
+   - 8 and below show as red.
-   - Anything less than 10 show as yellow.
+   - Between 8 & 10 show as yellow.
-   - Anything 10 or above show as green.
+   - 10 or above show as green.

 1. Elsewhere on the page create a table of authors and order them based on their published article's conversion rate.
 The table should include the following: